-- ▶ The Stone repository monitor process acts as a resource coordinator.
+- The Stone repository monitor process acts as a resource coordinator.
 It synchronizes critical repository activities and ensures repository consistency. - The shared page cache (SPC) is a shared memory segment that holds the pages on which data and metainformation are stored.
 Pages are read into frames in the cache.
-Pages are read from and written to the extent files, and used for temporary data.
-A larger cache provides better performance since it reduces disk I/O; the cache may be large enough to hold all data in the extents.
+Pages are read from the disk extent files into frames, and new pages are allocated and held in frames.
+A larger cache provides better performance since more frames can hold a larger percent of the repository data in memory.
+The cache may be sized to be large enough to hold all data in the extents.

-- ▶ The shared page cache monitor process creates and maintains the shared page cache.
-The monitor balances page allocation among processes, ensuring that a few users or large objects do not monopolize the cache. - The AIO page server performs asynchronous I/O, in particular to update the extent files based on changes in the shared page cache. - The Free Frame Page Server helps ensure that there are free frames in the shared page cache so they are available for the Gems to use. - ▶ The Admin Gem performs administrative garbage collection tasks. - ▶ The Reclaim Gem performs reclaim, cleaning up old versions of objects and dead objects, so that the pages can be reused. - ▶ The Symbol Gem is responsible for creating all new Symbols, based on session requests that are managed by the Stone.
+- The shared page cache monitor process creates and maintains the shared page cache.
+The monitor balances page allocation among processes, ensuring that a few users or large objects do not monopolize the cache. - The AIO page server performs asynchronous I/O, in particular to update the extent files based on changes in the shared page cache. - The Free Frame Page Server helps ensure that there are free frames in the shared page cache so they are available for the Gems to use. - The Admin Gem performs administrative garbage collection tasks. - The Reclaim Gem performs reclaim, cleaning up old versions of objects and dead objects, so that the pages can be reused. - The Symbol Gem is responsible for creating all new Symbols, based on session requests that are managed by the Stone.